Business telephone system: Hosted PBX systems

-Virtual PBX systems or hosted PBX systems deliver PBX functionality as a service, available over the public switched telephone network (PSTN) or the Internet.
-Hosted PBXs are typically provided by a telephone company or service provider, using equipment located in the premises of a telephone exchange or the provider's data center.
+A hosted PBX is a cloud-based phone system that is managed by a third-party provider.
+It eliminates the need for on-site hardware, offering a scalable solution that is ideal for businesses seeking a hands-off approach to telephony management.
 This means the customer does not need to buy or install PBX equipment.
-Generally the service is provided by a lease agreement and the provider can, in some configurations, use the same switching equipment to service multiple hosted PBX customers.
+Generally, the service is provided by a lease agreement and the provider can, in some configurations, use the same switching equipment to service multiple hosted PBX customers.

 The first hosted PBX services were feature-rich compared to most premises-based systems of the time.
 Some PBX functions, such as follow-me calling, appeared in a hosted service before they became available in hardware PBX equipment.
-Since introduction, updates and new offerings have moved feature sets in both directions.
+Since its introduction, updates and new offerings have moved feature sets in both directions.
 It is possible to get hosted PBX services that include feature sets from minimal functionality to advanced feature combinations.

-In addition to the features available from premises-based PBX systems, hosted-PBX:
+In addition to the features available from premises-based PBX systems, hosted PBX: